 Measure and record the sweep and camber of beams monthly.
-Keep the measurement records on file for review at any time by the Engineer, and upon request, transmit a copy of these measurements to the Engineer.
+Keep the measurement records on file for review at any time by the Engineer, and upon request, submit these measurements to the Engineer.
 If the camber exceeds by 1 inch the design camber shown in the Plans, take appropriate actions in accordance with 400-7.13.1 to accommodate the product in the structure.